mojio/mojio-developer-cms/cms/GettingStarted/1-Mojio101/template.md

 * Mojio, Vehicle and Trip all have *one* Owner.
 * Groups will have *zero-to-many* Users
 * Mojios, Vehicles and Users can have *zero-to-many* Groups that have access to their information

-## How does it work? ##

-#### How do you Connect a Mojio to a Vehicle? ####
-It's easy.
-Mojio plugs into a vehicle's [On-board Diagnostic (OBD) port](https://en.wikipedia.org/wiki/On-board_diagnostics), which is located under the dash usually within 24 inches (60 cm) of the steering wheel on the driver's side.
-Mojio uses machine-to-machine (M2M) cellular data exchange to send and receive data to and from a vehicle in *near* real time.
-That data is "translated" and fed to an app on a smart phone, providing information about the vehicle and its status.

-#### How does Mojio Connect to the Internet? ####

-Mojio connects to the Internet through an always-on cellular connection inside the Mojio that is plugged into a Vehicle.
-This allows for a seamless experience and is important because Mojio makes the car the device that is connected to the Internet directly (not a smart phone).
-Through this always-on connection, among other advantages, you know where your Vehicle is at any moment.

-#### Where will Mojio be available? ####
-Mojio works in most Vehicles built after 1995 and will connect to select cellular networks as we roll out across the world.
-Currently, we are available in the US and Canada.
-For more information on when Mojio will be available in your country, please contact us at [info@moj.io](info@moj.io).

 ## Next Steps ##